How Whitehall Middle School Transitioned to a Vibrant E-Learning Solution That Inspires Students to Explore Future Pathways

-That’s exactly what Lori Hartman did.
-As the sole middle school counselor at Whitehall Middle School in Whitehall, Mich., she was curious about how Xello was working out for students after they’d been using it for a couple of months.
-She asked 84 8th grade students to rate their agreement with a few survey questions on a scale of 1-5 (lowest to highest).
+That’s what Hartman did.
+She was curious about how Xello was working out for students after they’d been using it for a couple of months, so she asked 84 8th grade students to rate their agreement with a few survey questions on a scale of 1-5 (lowest to highest).
 The results were encouraging.

 In response to the statement, “Xello helped me decide which three careers to save,” 37% chose four; 34.5% chose five.